scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** Cold

 You conjure an barrage of icicles, hitting all adjacent creatures and blasting an area 3 tiles wide and 4 tiles long in front of you.
-Creatures make a Stamina save against your spellcasting, taking 2 wounds in damage, being staggered on crit.
+Creatures make a Stamina save against your spellcasting, taking 2 wounds in damage, being staggered on a critical.

 Add a wound die for every level above 3rd.